craignicol/cosmosdb-presentation/slides.md

 +++

+## Azure native, RESTful

+* Builds on other Azure technologies
+* Native format is JSON
+* Native API is RESTful
+* Expect to understand HTTP to understand CosmosDb

++++

 ## Globally distributed

 * Multi-region:
   * one or more write region = multi-master;
   * one or more read region with client failover
 * Each region has many datacenters
 * Data replicated in milliseconds between regions
   * PATCH behind the scenes
-* Guaranteed low latency (SLAd)
+* Guaranteed low latency (with SLA)
 * Regional Failover

 +++